YZCU/SPIRIT/README.md

 # SPIRIT
-The official implementation of the SPIRIT tracker.
+The official implementation of the SPIRIT.

 Code will be released once it's organized, please give us some more time.